tdilauro/Simplified-wiki/BibliographicMetadata.md

 * Includes good objective metadata
 * Includes good subjective metadata, including reviews, but "harvesting and indexing" data is forbidden without permission.

+## Booki.sh

+Owned by Zola.
+We buy access to the Bookish recommendation API.
+They also have a basic metadata API.
+I'm not sure if we get access to the metadata API under the same terms as the recommendation API.

+Coverage is about 1.5 million books.
+Metadata comes from publishers and distributors.
+Primary key is ISBN13.

+Zola is working on an API to (truncated) reviews of books and to estimate star ratings.
+Also working on a search API to map (e.g.) title/author to ISBN.

 ## iDreamBooks

 "Metacritic for books".
 They have [a JSON-based API](http://idreambooks.com/api).
 We can get a list of recent critically acclaimed books and books that were recently featured on TV.
 For a given book we can get up to 5 critical reviews.